 You Might Like: Why You Should Step Out of Your Comfort Zone + Take Risks

 Ask for feedback & appreciate constructive criticism

 I always use to take any level of negative feedback way too personally.
-Yet in the recent years I’ve realized that I was rejecting the idea of self-improvement.
+Yet in the recent years, I’ve realized that I was rejecting the idea of self-improvement.
 I was actually being taught ways to develop myself and my skills.
-So with my new found discovery, I’ve began to ask for more feedback and I’ve started with my job.
+So with my new found discovery, I’ve begun to ask for more feedback and I’ve started my job.
 I emailed my Managers and asked them two simple but effective questions:

 - What do I do that helps you the most?

 The answers I received from the question (1) gave me positive feedback because let’s face it, I still crave motivation and reassurance.
 From question (2) I was provided with what I now understand to be “constructive criticism” or for an even better way of seeing it “ideas on how to be even more amazing!”
 Asking for feedback can be scary and learning to appreciate constructive criticism can be hard but doing so will allow you to truly grow as a person.

 Our twenties are the best time in life to get healthy and start an exercise regime.
 Once we form healthy habits it’s very likely that we will continue these habits as we grow.
 The longer we wait to live a healthy life, the slower our metabolism will become and being fit will require a lot more work.
 There are some days (sometimes many) when I just don’t feel like going for a run or dragging myself to the gym.
 But once I do, I feel so much better.
 I’m sure you would agree.
 I like to try and eat healthy about 80% of the time, the remaining 20% will typically be spent on my love for chocolate!